-Teachers will give Vivos as part of the whole school reward system which will be used to convey instances of good/outstanding progress.
-In addition, subject prizes and Music Merit Certificates are awarded in the school's annual prize-giving ceremony.
+Subject prizes and Music Merit Certificates are awarded in the school's annual prize-giving ceremony.

 If I need to speak to someone about my child's progress in Music, who should I contact and how?

 Please contact:

 Mrs J Watson (Subject Leader - Music and Musical Performance) via the school office.